Numpy-Panda/snake-ai-pytorch/README.md

 However, this simplistic Reward Function may result in the phenomenon of "Reward Hacking."
 This arises when the agent, engaged in playing the game of snake, is rewarded with a negative value of -10 for directing the snake to a distant location away from its initial position, which leads to a collision with the wall.
 At this stage, the agent is unaware that eating food will result in a positive value of +10 as a reward.
 Consequently, to avoid receiving a negative reward of -10, the agent may resort to employing the strategy of making the snake move in circles indefinitely, ensuring that each action yields a reward of 0.
 Therefore, we have incorporated a condition in our reward function to prevent the agent from making the snake move in circles indefinitely.
 This involves rewarding the agent with a penalty of -10 if the snake is not directed to consume food within a certain period of time.

+## Experience Replay Mechanism and Target Network

+In contrast to supervised learning with deep learning, which assumes that each training sample is independent, RL assumes that the training samples are highly correlated.
+This can lead to slow convergence of the RL model, necessitating the use of an experience replay mechanism to store the agent's experience, represented as et = (st, at, rt, st+1 ).
+During the training process, a small batch of experience samples is randomly extracted from the memory buffer D each time, and the network parameters are updated using the stochastic gradient descent algorithm.
+The experience replay mechanism breaks the correlations between the samples by randomly sampling historical data, while the reuse of experiences increases the efficiency of data usage.

+To enhance the stability of the DQN algorithm, in addition to the Q-network that updates the neural network parameters, a target Q-network is employed to estimate the Q-value for the next state, which represents the expected cumulative long-term reward from that state.